 Unfortunately, businesses and quarterly estimated tax payments do not apply for this year’s tax extension.
 The first quarterly tax payment for businesses this year is still due on April 15, 2021.
 Also, the May 17th income tax extension only applies to your federal taxes, not state taxes.

 4. What You Should Do Before the Deadline?

-Some steps to take before you file for your return are to make sure all tax documents are in order, decide if you need to hire a tax professional and make a plan for your tax return.
+Some steps to take before you file for your return are to make sure all tax documents are in order, decide if you need to hire a tax professional, and make a plan for your tax return.

-If you’re behind on filing your taxes this year, you have some extra time to make sure you’re prepared for the deadline.
+If you’re behind on filing your taxes this year, you have some extra time to make sure you’re prepare for the deadline.
 It’s not too late to hire an accountant!
 Allow the tax professionals at Calabrese & Associates, P.C. to help you this tax season.
 Contact us today with any questions or concerns you may have.